 Edwin F. James was a highly regarded businessman who moved from Seattle, Washington to Portland, Oregon to open the Majestic Theater on June 11, 1911.
 The theater sat 1,100 people and was the first palace in Portland to show silent feature films and was later the first to add live organ music to silent films viewings.

-The Heilig theatre, located in Portland Oregon, was a vibrant and thrilling addition to the Portland theatre scene in the 1900s.
+The Heilig theater, located in Portland Oregon, was a vibrant and thrilling addition to the Portland theater scene in the 1900s.
 It was built in 1910 and slowly became a staple for movie patrons in the Portland area.
 Although the Heilig was well known as a movie theatre, it was also extremely popular for showing comedic operas and vaudeville shows.
-One of its most notable performances included a production of Zandonai's Conchita starring soprano Tarquinia Tarquini in 1912 (1).

 With the moving picture industry expanding at a rapid pace, film censorship was quickly growing as a potential threat for those involved in the industry.
 According to an article from The Sunday Oregonian in 1915, there was an opposition to film censorship by men of The Portland Press Club.
 The president of the club made the argument "if exhibitors in Portland show flagrant pictures, the public itself will be the censor".
 He continued to explain that if a picture is disliked by the public, it will fail and no longer be shown.